Rolling with the (gut) punches of a 50+ layoff

 By Anna Keegan

-Late one morning last May, I idly perused “Dining in Bermuda” websites in anticipation of the brief vacation my husband and I had planned where we would enjoy crystal clears waters on pink sand beaches.
+Late one morning last May, I idly perused “Dining in Bermuda” websites in anticipation of the brief vacation my husband and I had planned where we would enjoy crystal clear waters on pink sand beaches.
 Just two weeks earlier, Steve and I had completed our move from our beloved nearly 300-year-old farmhouse an hour outside of Boston to a modern two-bedroom apartment five miles from the city.

 The move from our family home of 20 years coupled with the death of Steve’s father occurred over an emotional, hectic eight-week period, so we figured we deserved a break and planned to reward ourselves with a three-day trip to Bermuda.
 I succumbed to the siren call of the travel websites – a significant weakness of mine – and booked a sweet Airbnb and the best airfare deal I could find for this special reprieve.
 We were on our way into living the dream – filling out our bucket years – all 24 of them, although we are sure we will surpass that number.